Best Brushes for Glazing Pottery: Top Picks for Smooth and Even Coats

 Pros

-- The soft white goat hair makes for even and delicate strokes, perfect for glazing pottery.
+- The soft white goat hair lays down even, delicate strokes, just what glaze needs.

-- The long hair retains a lot of color for magical results.
+- The long hair holds a lot of liquid, so each stroke covers more surface.

-- The handle is unpainted to prevent chipping or breaking when immersed in water.
+- The handle is unpainted, so it won’t chip or crack when it sits in water.

 Cons

-- The brown rope may be challenging to remove for some users.
+- The brown rope holding the bristles can be stubborn to remove.

-- The brushes may shed some bristles during use.
+- The brushes shed a few bristles during use.

 - The set only includes four pieces of 1-inch hake brushes.

-I recently used this brush set for glazing some pottery, and the quality of the brushes blew me away.
-The soft white goat hair is perfect for absorbing delicate colors and laying them down even and smoothly.
-Unlike other soft-bristle brushes, the Hake brushes perform better because of their “real” hair length, making them a lifesaver for cleaning and background work.
+I used this set on a recent batch of glazing and the quality surprised me.
+The soft white goat hair soaks up glaze and lays it down smooth and even.
+Hake brushes beat other soft-bristle brushes because of their real hair length, and that length makes them just as useful for cleaning and background work.

 Geelin Pottery Glaze Brushes Set